Logo

 Millard Fillmore again felt inhibited from returning to the practice of law.

-Millard Fillmore decried Buchanan's inaction as states left the Union and wrote that although the federal government could not coerce a state, those advocating secession should simply be regarded as traitors.
+Millard Fillmore decried Buchanan's inaction as states left the Union and wrote that although the federal government could not coerce a state, those advocating secession should be regarded as traitors.

 Millard Fillmore supported President Andrew Johnson's Reconstruction policies since he felt that the nation needed to be reconciled as quickly as possible.

-Millard Fillmore aided Buffalo in becoming the third American city to have a permanent art gallery, with the Buffalo Fine Arts Academy.
+Millard Fillmore aided Buffalo in becoming the third American city to have a permanent art gallery, the Buffalo Fine Arts Academy.

 Millard Fillmore stayed in good health almost to the end of his life.